Faith stories - Esther

 Harder seasons often produce the best fruit.

-He wants a relationship with us, daily.
+God wants a relationship with us, daily.
 I encourage you to engage with Him in whatever way, in whatever capacity that looks like.
 Start small and build the habit.
-I was challenged recently about how much we don't even question certain daily habits - brushing our teeth, making a coffee, opening Instagram, going for a run.....some you don't even think about, you just do.
+I was challenged recently about how much we don't even question certain daily habits - brushing our teeth, making a coffee, opening Instagram, texting a friend, going for a run.....some you don't even think about, you just do.

 We make time for what we care about.
 Could we do the same with our relationship with God in 2026?